 According to the Insurance Information Institute, wind and hail are consistently the most frequent cause of loss for property damage, and North Carolina is no exception.
 Five of the ten most costly hurricanes to hit the United States caused damage in North Carolina (Hugo, Charley, Ivan, Frances, and Sandy).
-North Carolina also ranked third in the nation for wildfires (3,828 in 2015), and is often in the top ten states for tornadoes.
+North Carolina also ranked fourth in the nation for wildfires (4,007 in 2016), and is often in the top ten states for tornadoes.

 By paying claims and assisting in the recovery effort, insurers help provide individuals and businesses with economic security, and help make our communities more resilient.
 However, Russ Dubisky, a media relations representative for the Insurance Federation of North Carolina (IFNC), says the economic impact doesn’t stop there, “Insurance products provide protection against significant financial loss, but the industry clearly makes other important contributions to the economy that are, perhaps, less quantifiable.
 Insurance provides necessary protection for our most important assets, and protects lenders’ collateral to help stimulate our credit-based economy.”

 Lenders often require borrowers to purchase insurance for homes that have mortgages and vehicles that have liens.
 In an environment where most American families depend on loans to purchase cars, homes, and/or to start a business, insurance is a critical component in making sure these borrowing opportunities are available.